sumamadike30/gitcommandspractice/Readme.md

 I want to unstage this commit

-#Making changes to read to make changes in very-bad branch
+#Making changes to bad branch